richipal09/devrel-labs/agentic_rag/README.md

 }
 ```

-Processes a query through the agentic RAG pipeline and returns a response with context.
+This endpoint processes a query through the agentic RAG pipeline and returns a response with context.

 ## Annex: Architecture